mark-torres10/ponte_ai_avatars/projects/v2-ai-avatar-browser-extension/ticket-005.md

 ## **Next Implementation Phase**

-**Phase 3: Integration & Testing** is ready to begin and will complete the audio integration by:
+**ElevenLabs Integration** is ready to begin and will complete the audio integration by:
-1. Connecting all components together seamlessly
+1. Integrating ElevenLabs service with the new chatbox interface
-2. Testing performance and error handling
+2. Connecting real audio generation to the audio controls
-3. Preparing for stakeholder demo
+3. Implementing audio-text synchronization with the streaming text
 4. Finalizing the complete audio-visual AI avatar experience

-**Estimated Time to Completion**: 45 minutes
+**Estimated Time to Completion**: 1-2 hours
-**Current Progress**: 75% Complete (Phases 1 & 2 finished)
+**Current Progress**: 90% Complete (Phases 1-3 finished, UI redesign complete)
-**Remaining Work**: 25% (Phases 3 & 4)
+**Remaining Work**: 10% (ElevenLabs integration and final testing)